HolyBlackCat/cpp-tutorials/language/02_basic/09_if_else.md

 ## `else`

-In situations like the above, when the second condition is the opposite of the first one, you can and should use `else` instead of the second `if`:
+In situations like the above, when the second condition is the opposite of the first one, you can and should use `else` instead of a second `if`:
 ```cpp
 if (age < 18)
 {